 Generic tutorials of the TestReach system are available on the RCoA website for any candidates who wish to view the system in advance and can be accessed via this page.

 The last sitting of the FFPMRCA SOE exam took place on 13 April 2021.
 To ensure the exam proceeded and was not impeded by new restrictions or circumstances beyond our control, the decision was taken to deliver the FFPMRCA SOE virtually using Zoom video conferencing.

 Please note, this change only affects the delivery method.
 The exam format, content and constructs remain unchanged.

 Candidates sat the SOE from a location of choice and communicated with examiners virtually.
 Sitting the test in this way removed the need to travel to London and any accommodation costs that may have incurred.

 This event was also held online - more information can be found on the event page.

-Applications for the SOE are now closed.
+Applications for the MCQ are now open.

 FFPMRCA Examination Dates